mohitpai/journey-optimizer.en/help/using/configuration/lp-configuration.md

     ![](../assets/lp_add-your-own-subdomain.png)

-1. Specify the name of the subdomain to delegate.
+1. Specify the subdomain to delegate.

     >[!CAUTION]
     >
+    >You cannot use an existing subdomain that was already delegated to Adobe.
+    >
     >Delegating an invalid subdomain to Adobe is not allowed.
 Make sure you enter a valid subdomain which is owned by your organization, such as marketing.yourcompany.com.

+    >[!NOTE]
     >
-    >Note that multi-level subdomains such as email.marketing.yourcompany.com are currently not supported.
+    >Multi-level subdomains such as email.marketing.yourcompany.com are currently not supported.

 1. The record to be placed in your DNS servers displays.
 Copy this record, or download a CSV file, then navigate to your domain hosting solution to generate the matching DNS record.